simonmichael/hledger/hledger/hledger.m4.md

 You can check that `B` == `T` everywhere by running `hledger check basis`.
 This catches {}/@ mismatches which would silently miscalculate capital gains.

+This check uses strict equality, not equality-within-local-precisions like transaction balancing or recorded gain checking, because an inexact basis annotation would persist and be amplified at disposal time, and there is no downstream "basis assertion" to catch accumulated drift).
+So if you write an explicit cost basis annotation, use sufficient precision.
+If the amount is a non-terminating decimal, you won't be able to record it explicitly - instead write `{}` (let hledger infer), or `{{TOTALCOST}}` (record the total basis).

 Some real-world situations can produce a cost basis that differs from what was paid - gifts (carryover basis), inheritance (stepped-up basis), stock options (NSOs, ISOs, ESPPs, RSUs), wash sales, corporate actions, and so on.